czbiohub/covidtracker_notes/submission_rejection/README.md

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/N1bp_count.png" width="300">

 Below shows where these random 1bp insertions tend to appear on the genome.
 It counts, in each 50bp bin, how many **unique** insertion positions there are (not counting the same insertion seen in different samples).
+The gene model is taken from the wonderful [Nextstrain](https://nextstrain.org/).

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/N1bp_plot.png" width="1000">